Eric M. KrautheimerPartner

-For over 20 years, Mr. Krautheimer has successfully represented many of the largest and most prominent corporations on a wide range of domestic and cross-border mergers and acquisitions transactions, including negotiated and hostile acquisitions of public companies, negotiated sales of private companies, subsidiaries and divisions, private equity transactions, leveraged buy-outs, formation of joint ventures and asset sales.
+For 25 years, Mr. Krautheimer has successfully represented many of the largest and most prominent corporations on a wide range of domestic and cross-border mergers and acquisitions transactions, including negotiated and hostile acquisitions of public companies, negotiated sales of private companies, subsidiaries and divisions, private equity transactions, leveraged buy-outs, formation of joint ventures and asset sales.
 Mr. Krautheimer has extensive experience representing buyers, sellers and financial advisers across a wide range of industries, including consumer and retail, financial services, healthcare and life sciences, sports and entertainment, technology and telecommunications.

 Highly regarded as one of the elite M&A lawyers on the West Coast, Mr. Krautheimer was named American Lawyer’s “Dealmaker of the Year” for advising AT&T in its acquisition of Time Warner and “Dealmaker of the Week” for advising AT&T in its proposed acquisition of T-Mobile USA from Deutsche Telekom AG.
 He was named among the Daily Journal’s Top 100 Lawyers in California, was honored as a Law360 MVP in M&A and has been recognized by leading legal publications, including Chambers USA, Southern California Super Lawyers, Super Lawyers Corporate Counsel Edition, Legal 500 and New York Super Lawyers.

 - “Spin-Offs: Frequently Asked Questions,” Deal Lawyers (2016) (co-author)

 - Amazon.com in its $13.7 billion acquisition of Whole Foods Market and in its investments in multiple public companies